ChenMel27/raingame/README.md

 ## Summary
 **Seattle Rain Dash** is a GBA game that is inspired by my childhood in Seattle, where avoiding the rain [without an umbrella] is our daily challenge!!
 This game really captures the typical Seattle day of dodging raindrops while trying to reach safety.

+## Summary
+**Extra Credit Rationale**
+- Rain amount increases with each level
+- Rain speed increases with each level

 ## Gameplay
 - Control player by using **LEFT** and **RIGHT** keys
 - Avoid getting hit by falling raindrops.